wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-implement/includes/launch.md

 Once you have decided on the rollout strategy for either a crowd-sourced or authoritative model, it's time to implement Viva Topics in your organization's Microsoft 365.
-The 5-steps to launch Viva Topics are:
+The five steps to launch Viva Topics are:

 1. Review admin console elements.
 2. Select sources to discover.